kayzao/kayzao/README.md

-Currently attending Purdue University's College of Science with an intent to major in Computer Science.
+- Graduated Stuyvesant High School in 2023

-Graduated Stuyvesant High School in 2023
+- Alum of StuyPulse (IT)

-Alum of StuyPulse (IT)
+- Currently attending Purdue University's College of Science with an intent to major in Computer Science.

 I code primarily in Java, but I can do JavaScript (Node), Python, etc.